LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## <span translate="no">GitHub</span> Build for dev

-You can build any desired branch (available at LoopKit/LoopWorkspace) using the *GitHub* Browser build method.
+You can build any desired branch (available at LoopKit/LoopWorkspace) using the <span translate="no">GitHub</span> Browser build method.
 This section is suitable if you have already built either dev or main branch using the [GitHub First-Time](gh-first-time.md) instructions.

 **No matter the method used to build Loop for any branch other than main, you are testing development code.
 Please read this link now before continuing.**